 But, how do the static laws of physics impact the dynamic process of evolution?
 Do stronger relationships between a morphological trait and swimming speed, for example, ...

 [Featured image: An Anolis evermanni lizard, photo courtesy Edmund D. Brodie III.]

 A new study from Virginia Tech takes on the decades-old battle of which has more impact on evolution: genetic variation or natural selection.

-In a study published in the latest issue of Evolution Letters, Virginia Tech researcher Joel McGlothlin has found that genetic variation can leave a much longer-lasting stamp on evolutionary patterns than was previously ...
+In a study published in the latest issue of Evolution Letters, Virginia Tech researcher Joel McGlothlin has found that genetic variation can leave a much longer-lasting stamp on evolutionary patterns ...

 Evolution can be both stimulated and halted by an animal’s behavior, it just depends which trait you’re talking about, according to a groundbreaking study led by a Virginia Tech researcher.

 The study, published Oct.
 25 in the journal American Naturalist, shows behavior can be both a brake and a motor for evolution in a manner where slowing evolution in one trait actually requires accelerating evolution in another, according to Martha ...Read More →